elsampsa/valkka-core/python/README.md

 Before compiling, we must inform the linker where the "libValkka.so" is.
 If you are using system-wide (1), linker should find it automatically.
 If you're doing custom-compiled, run first "source test_env.bash" in your relevant build directory (it sets the "LD_LIBRARY_PATH" environment variable that we use here also in link time)

+Next, depending on your python version, run

+- compile34.bash for Python3.4
+- compile35.bash for Python3.5

-Run the "compile3.bash" script (this also calls the script "make_swig_file.bash" that extracts required parts from valkka header files to build the python interface).
+(these scripts also call the script "make_swig_file.bash" that extracts required parts from valkka header files to build the python interface).

+[If you want to build packages for different python versions (other than the default python3.x of your system), you need to manage several versions of python.
+See my answer to this SO question: https://stackoverflow.com/questions/2812520/pip-dealing-with-multiple-python-versions/50319252#50319252 ]

 After this, you should have the files "valkka_core.py" and "_valkka_core.py" in the "valkka/" directory.

-(between successive "compile3.bash" runs, you might want to run the "clean.bash" script)
+(between successive "compile3x.bash" runs, you might want to run the "clean.bash" script)

 ### Create the python package